 It’s crucial, therefore, to not get distracted by what we think may be the “obvious” signs and learn (or remember) what the red flags are that we are interacting with someone who may meet the criteria of a narcissistic abuser or at the very least engage in the psychological abuse tactics that meet the criteria of narcissistic abuse.
 This can help us to avoid writing those tactics off if we do see them and keep ourselves safe.

-First, before we get to the “red flags,” let’s talk about why we might be tempted to write them off, so if we catch ourselves doing it, we can try to stop and take a deeper look.
+First, before we get to the “red flags,” let’s talk about why we might be tempted to ignore the signs, so if we catch ourselves doing it, we can try to stop and take a deeper look.

 Why Do We Write Off Warning Signs?